 How did you grow when you first opened?

 How would you compare this lockdown with the previous?

 The last lockdown compared to this current lockdown is different in terms of preparation and maybe the expectation of it coming again.
 We've been a lot faster to react this time than we were the last time.
 Again a massive pro from our point of view is the TeamUp integration with Zoom.
 We actually used Youtube Studio last time which worked fine because we were able to copy URLs and paste them into Boxmate.
 We didn't actually use TeamUp as a platform for booking during lockdown 1 because we weren't so confident with Zoom's security issues at the time and did not want to create confusion during what was already a difficult time.

 But now that we have had a bit more time to plan and prepare, we are using TeamUp and we are using Zoom to take our CrossFit classes online and the interaction and preparation for that has been so easy.
 It has saved us a lot of hours.
 We used your guides on using Zoom to go through the process, create the venue and classes.
 I managed to get that done all in one morning, and the URL links and the meeting gets created automatically every time prior to the class.
 So that's absolutely fantastic.

 How are you connecting with customers?

 Our online classes are in the evenings, and we have additional mobility classes that are held in the evenings too.
 We're also looking at doing weekly quizzes for social interaction and will probably do a weekly chat and discuss with members if they have any questions about nutrition and habitual habits.
 We can have an open discussion amongst the members in the community if they need support, they can ask.

-We moved into the premise next door, took on a new unit, doubled up on space.
+We moved into the premises next door, took on a new unit, doubled up on space.
 It was drastically growing quickly and TeamUp helped us do that.

 Was lack of equipment at home a barrier for CrossFit online?